 In today's highly technological society, the study of Mathematics takes on an increasingly important role.
-The CSUS Mathematics Department designs its courses with a goal of providing students with the mathematical concepts appropriate to the student's field.
+The Sacramento State Mathematics Department designs its courses with the goal of providing students with the mathematical concepts appropriate to the student's field.

-The program consists of sequences of courses which lead to 1) a Bachelor of Arts with a major in Mathematics, a major in Mathematics with emphasis in Applied Mathematics and Statistics, a minor in Mathematics or Statistics, and 2) a Master of Arts in Mathematics.
+The program consists of sequences of courses that lead to a Bachelor of Arts with a major in Mathematics, a major in Mathematics with emphasis in Applied Mathematics and Statistics, a minor in Mathematics or Statistics; and a Master of Arts in Mathematics.